A few days ago, a student asked me how she could improve her sleep.

 Lots of folks are dogged by difficult sleep patterns—and yogis are no exception.

-We can abstain from food longer, and a deluge of new research tells us proper sleep is key to avoiding many of our health problems.
+We can abstain from food longer, and a deluge of new research tells us proper sleep is key to avoiding many common health problems.

-(Accomplished yogi that Krishnamacharya was, he probably slept well.
+(Accomplished yogi that K was, he probably slept well.
 He may not have thought of sleep as a big problem!)

-If you want to sleep well, here’s the good news and bad news: you just gotta change your lifestyle.
+If you want to sleep well, here’s the good and bad news: you just gotta vary your everyday habits.

-Yoga and and the Indian medical science of Ayurveda give straightforward advice on how to support sleep patterns, and the greater your sleep challenge, the more of these habits you’ll want to pile together.
+Yoga and and the Indian medical science of Ayurveda give straightforward advice on how to support sleep patterns, and the greater your dozing difficulties, the more of these strategies you’ll want to apply.

-In Indian myth, the sustainer god, Vishnu, brought forth the universe from his slumber.
+In Indian myth, the sustainer god, Vishnu, brought forth the universe while he slept.
 (Of course, he slept on the cosmic ocean—before all time and space boomed forth!)

-The myth suggests that effort, creativity and focus come from yielding to the deepest sleep.
+The myth suggests that effort, creativity and focus come from yielding to deep sleep.

 Sleep gives us the peace of mind from which inspiration springs.
 It accelerates our reinvention of the world in which we live.